traefik/traefik/docs/content/observability/tracing/haystack.md

 _Optional, Default=empty_

-Specifies the header name that will be used to store the span ID.
+Set the header name used to store the span ID.

 ```yaml tab="File (YAML)"
 tracing: